balaji-githubstore/NCSNotes/README.md

 Item 3  3, Phone, 5, 12500
 7. Create a method to display item details
 8. Create a method to calculate discounted item price by accepting discount percentage as parameter

+Frb 23, 2020
+*** Comments ***
+Create demo2_orangehrm_suite.robot
+1. Navigate to the url https://opensource-demo.orangehrmlive.com/index.php
+2. Enter username as john
+3. Enter password as john123
+4. Click Login
+5. User should be displayed with error message as "Invalid Credential"